-You can easily set up quiz and scoring, and give your respondents real time feedback with Knowledge quiz.
-This quiz mode is optimized for showing your respondents the correct answers in a fast and efficient way.
+You can easily set up correct answers and scores, and give your respondents real time feedback with Knowledge quiz.
+This mode is optimized for showing your respondents the correct answers in a fast and efficient way.

-Knowledge quiz mode is perfect for any use case where you want to test or assess your audience, add points to answers, and instantly show people the correct or incorrect answers to your questions.
+Knowledge quiz mode is perfect for any use case where you want to test, assess, or engage your audience, add points to answers, and instantly show people the correct or incorrect answers to your questions.
+You can find out more about form modes in Typeform here.

 Knowledge quiz is compatible with the following choice question types: